iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

 <figcaption>Figure 16: Subscribing to a topic and viewing incoming JSON data.</figcaption>

-If the configuration is correct, JSON packets will start arriving as soon as they are published by the iQunet Server.
+If the configuration is correct, JSON packets will start arriving as soon as they are published by the iQunet Server!
 <hr>